davecoll3/speak-ev/TESTING.md

     </details>

 * Result
-  * Like and dislike buttons are visable to all users underneath each term definition.
+  * Like and dislike buttons are visible to all users underneath each term definition.
   * Only registered users can like and dislike term definitions.

 #### ID 11 - 13